HomeOfVapourSynthEvolution/vsTAAmbk/README.md

 Script:

-HAvsFunc r18 or newer (and its requirements) mvsfunc r2 or newer (and its requirements)
+HAvsFunc r18 or newer (and its requirements)

 TIPS:

 Only YUV colorfmaily is supported!
-And input bitdepth must be 8 or 16!
+And input bitdepth must be 8 or 16 INTEGER !

-Output is always 16bit.
+Output is always 16bit INTEGER.

-"aatype" = -2 and 2 are DISABLED by default because of eedi3 bugs.

-(Will be enabled when VS R28 released, if you complied EEDI3.dll yourself, use "ignore=True" to enable these aatype).

 "mtype" and "mtype2" = 5 are DISABLED.